Heritage Decorative Finishes

 Faux or fake stone or brick is the preparation and finishing of a surface to imitate the appearance of real stone or brick.
 It is typically used in buildings when the type brick or stone are either too expensive or no longer available.
 Faux stone and faux brick finishes are a special case of faux painting used to create the distinctive and varied patterns of stone or brick.
 It is commonly used to make walls look like real stonework or brickwork, especially on the exterior of weatherboard houses or as an indoor feature wall.
 It can also be used for kitchen counter tops, columns etc. This can be done using specialist glaze and faux painting techniques.
 To see our faux stone and brick finishes – click here.

-Submbling is the art of softening the color or tone of a painted surface by overlaying parts with opaque or semiopaque colour applied thinly and lightly with an almost dry brush.
+Scumbling is the art of softening the colour or tone of a painted surface by overlaying parts with opaque or semiopaque colour applied thinly and lightly with an almost dry brush.

 Sponging is a free-form finish achieved by applying glaze to the wall by dabbing a sea sponge, in various shapes to achieve either simple design (resembling the wall papers) and more sophisticated ones.